S

 Free plan available

 If you sign up through our link, we earn a commission.
-This does not affect our rating.
-How we score
+This does not affect our score or review.
+How we make money

 Our Verdict

 Mailchimp is an overpriced product trading on name recognition.
-The interface is genuinely easy to use, the integrations are unmatched, and the templates look great.
-But you are paying a premium for the brand while getting declining deliverability, gutted free plan, terrible support below $350/month, and the industry's most controversial billing practice (charging for unsubscribed contacts).
+The interface is really easy to use, the integrations are impressive, and the templates look great.
+But you are paying a premium for the brand while getting middling deliverability, gutted free plan, terrible support below $350/month, and the industry's most controversial billing practice (charging for unsubscribed contacts).
 MailerLite does the same job for half the price with better deliverability.
-The only reason to choose Mailchimp in 2026 is if you need a specific integration that only works with Mailchimp, or if the brand recognition genuinely matters for your business.
+The only reason to choose Mailchimp in 2026 is if you need a specific integration that only works with Mailchimp, or if the brand recognition truly matters for your business.

 Best for